ensteitz/LING-L545/07_Project/README.md

   For my project, I wanted to merge text cleaning and segmentation with data scraped from a social media platform.

-## Instructions: need to be updated

-   To see the result of the ... do the following line in terminal:

-    `insert code`

 ## Collecting the data: